FodayFuard/Project/README.md

 ![Most Demanded Skills for Data Analyst Jobs](images/3.png) *Table above shows the most demanded skills for full_time data analyst jobs in the United States.*

-### 4️⃣ Which skills are associated with the highest average salaries?
+### 4️⃣ Which skills are associated with the highest average salaries for this role?
 I used some portion of the previous query to rank the skills associated with the highest salaries for data analyst jobs in the United States.
 ```sql
 SELECT